cysouw/diathesis/text/c07_reflexive.md

   Würzburg zitterte sich am Ende in die Playoffs.^[~~DWDS~~: Die Zeit, 07.05.2016 (online).]
 :::

 This diathesis is exceptional, because an extra obligatory argument is introduced together with the reflexive pronoun.
 This is a clear counterexample to the generalisation that reflexive diatheses are demoting.
-This construction is closely related to a reflexive usage of intransitive verbs with an obligatory resultative preverbial, like with *gesundschlafen* 'to get healthy by sleeping' [@next].
+A possible solution to this apparent markedness reversal is that the added obligatory location is maybe better interpreted as a marker of the diathesis.
+In other words, the obligatory location is not a part of the diathetical operation, but a part of the voice of the diathesis.
+This would be reminiscent of the addition of directionals (see [@sec:adverbial-directionals]).
+Adding directionals regularly leads to transitive constructions, and then an intransitive verb needs an extra reflexive pronoun.
+This effect is also observed in the reflexive usage of intransitive verbs with an obligatory resultative preverbial, like with *gesundschlafen* 'to get healthy by sleeping' [@next].
 That diathesis is discussed in more detail in [@sec:adverbial-intransitive-resultative].

 ::: ex
 - Ich schlafe.